voxel51/fiftyone/docs/source/user_guide/app.rst

 following conditions are met:

 -   Any dataset with 10,000+ samples
--   Any dataset with 1,000+ samples and 10+ fields
+-   Any dataset with 1,000+ samples and 15+ top-level fields in the sidebar
--   Any video dataset with 1+ frame label fields
+-   Any video dataset with frame-level label fields

 You can toggle the sidebar mode dynamically for your current session via the App's settings menu: